 - Dive deep into Queues and master them by reading our support articles:

-Feel free to ask any questions about the feature and we’d love to hear about the creative ways you use it!
-Tag us on any social networks with @Sendible or #Sendible and we’ll share your post.
+Feel free to ask any questions about the feature, and we’d love to hear about the creative ways you use it!
+Tag us on any social network with @Sendible or #Sendible, and we’ll share your post.